cetorchia/climate-map/README.md

 The database is used to store climate data, and for the application to look up the climate data and display it to the user.
+(The actual climate is stored as numpy memory maps, but meta data about the datasets are stored in MySQL.)

 Run the scripts in the `sql/` folder as the `climate_map` user.
 Make sure you change the password of the `climate_map` user.